Here’s why you’re better off without pesticides

 And it’s advisable not to get too stressed about it either!

 By reducing the burden of toxicity – and stress – on our bodies we support it in doing what it does best: restoring balance and thus health.

-Coming in May: Reason no 2 for choosing organics is because they are non-GMO.
+Read reason no 2 for choosing organics: because they are non-GMO.
 Why is this important?